 Companies seeking to use AI in their operations need a plan and the ability to track any progress.
 It is not enough to buy the technology and assume miracles.
-We believe a task-based approach that decomposes all the individual tasks undertaken by a company and evaluates those that can be enhanced by AI appears is most appropriate.
+We believe a task-based approach that decomposes all the individual tasks undertaken by a company and evaluates those that can be enhanced by AI appears most appropriate.
 Once assessed, companies should focus on those tasks which offer the chance for the greatest potential productivity payoff and apply AI there.

-Secondly, tracking key performance indicators such as employee productivity, cost reduction process efficiency and revenue growth, among others, is crucial and provides a reference point to other organisations in a company's industry.
+Secondly, tracking key performance indicators such as employee productivity, cost-reduction process efficiency and revenue growth, among others, is crucial and provides a reference point to other organisations in a company's industry.

-While implementation may come with some upfront costs, the expected productivity gains from AI over a longer-term horizon are meaningful.
-In fact, one estimate suggests AI could double US productivity growth rates over the next decade, rising from around 1.4% per year to roughly 3% per year, dramatically boosting aggregate living standards and offering solutions to seemingly intractable problems such as the US budget deficit and healthcare costs.
+While implementation may come with some upfront costs, the expected productivity gains from Al7 over a longer-term horizon are meaningful.
+In fact, one estimate8 suggests Al could double US productivity growth rates over the next decade, rising from around 1.4% per year to roughly 3% per year, dramatically boosting aggregate living standards and offering solutions to seemingly intractable problems such as the US budget deficit and healthcare costs.
+Although the US is likely to be at the forefront of this technology, it should be a global phenomenon, with other countries benefiting to varying degrees.

-These benefits will not derive from AI technology alone, but by having clear plans and a taskbased analysis that identifies the most salient opportunities for gains.
+These benefits will not derive from AI technology alone, but by having clear plans and a task-based analysis that identifies the most salient opportunities for gains.

-Although this technology is amazing, there is huge resistance in the United States and Europe to change.
+Although this technology is amazing, there is huge resistance in the US and Europe to change.
 There is a strategy to try to be conservative and to preserve the old jobs rather than embracing new jobs.
 Paradoxically, I think that is a much riskier strategy.
 Although it may seem dangerous to embrace the creative destruction that AI could bring, ultimately every successful society has succeeded because of a willingness to adapt.

-In the US, new business formation and the number of companies that are less than five years old have trended downwards for twenty years.
+In the US, new business formation and the number of companies that are less than five years old have trended downwards for 20 years.
 The number of people who move from one company to another has dropped, as has the number of people moving to different geographic locations.
 Every metric of dynamism is trending downwards, and I think that's a big reason why productivity growth has disappointed for so long.